-Remote work has grown to be a primary hiring strategy for US growth-stage companies that want senior financial talent without the US hiring and salary burden.
-The demand is structural and growing: according to Deloitte's 2024 Finance Trends survey, more than 65% of US CFOs at companies with under $500M in revenue say they plan to increase offshore or remote finance hiring over the next three years.
+Remote work has become a primary hiring strategy for US growth-stage companies that want senior financial talent without the US hiring and salary burden.
+According to Deloitte's 2024 Finance Trends survey, more than 65% of US CFOs at companies with under $500M in revenue plan to increase global or remote finance hiring over the next three years.

-But landing the role is only part of the challenge.
+Landing the role is only part of the challenge.
 The professionals who build long-term, high-value remote careers with US companies are those who understand how to bridge the distance – not just in time zones, but in work norms, communication expectations, and operational reliability.
-This guide covers what that actually looks like in practice.

-The starting point is understanding what US finance leaders are genuinely trying to solve.
-Most growth-stage companies hire offshore finance talent because they have reached a scale where the accounting complexity exceeds what a bookkeeper can handle, but the budget doesn't support a full US-market Controller or Senior Accountant.
-They need someone who can own the month-end close, manage reconciliations, support the audit, build financial models, or run the AP/AR function independently and to a high standard.
+Most growth-stage companies hire global finance talent because their accounting complexity has outgrown what a bookkeeper can handle, but the budget doesn't support a full US-market accountant.
+They need someone who can own the month-end close, manage reconciliations, support audits, build financial models, or run the AP/AR function independently and to a high standard.

-This means the value proposition for remote finance talent isn't primarily about cost (though 50–70% cost savings relative to US equivalents is real).
+The value proposition isn't primarily about cost – though 50–70% savings relative to US equivalents is real.
 It's about capability.
 US CFOs and Controllers want to hire once and have the problem solved, not manage around gaps in technical knowledge or communication.
-The professionals who consistently win and retain high-value remote roles are those who can genuinely own an end-to-end function without requiring constant supervision.
+The professionals who consistently win and retain high-value remote roles are those who can genuinely own a function end-to-end without constant supervision.

 Technical Foundations: Tools and Standards

-QuickBooks is the most widely used accounting platform among US small and mid-sized businesses.
-QuickBooks Online (QBO) dominates for companies under $10M in revenue, while QuickBooks Desktop remains common in industries like construction, manufacturing, and professional services.
-Mastery of QBO, including chart of accounts setup, bank feeds, reconciliations, journal entries, and financial reporting, is a baseline expectation for most US client engagements.
-The QuickBooks ProAdvisor certification is a credible signal and easy to obtain.
+QBO dominates for companies under $10M in revenue.
+Mastery of QBO – chart of accounts setup, bank feeds, reconciliations, journal entries, financial reporting – is a baseline expectation for most US client engagements.
+The QuickBooks ProAdvisor certification is a credible and straightforward signal.

-For mid-market US companies (typically $10M–$500M in revenue), NetSuite is the dominant ERP platform.
-Familiarity with NetSuite's module structure, including General Ledger, Accounts Payable, Accounts Receivable, Fixed Assets, Financial Reporting, is a significant differentiator.
-Other ERPs commonly encountered include SAP Business One, Sage Intacct, and Microsoft Dynamics.
-Xero is widely used by smaller clients, particularly those in the creative and professional services sectors.
+For mid-market US companies (roughly $10M–$500M in revenue), NetSuite is the dominant ERP.
+Familiarity with its General Ledger, AP, AR, Fixed Assets, and Financial Reporting modules is a meaningful differentiator.
+Other ERPs commonly encountered include Sage Intacct, SAP Business One, Microsoft Dynamics, and Xero for smaller clients.

-AP automation tools, particularly Bill.com, have become standard in US finance stacks.
-Remote AP Specialists and Accounting Managers are frequently expected to manage vendor payments, approval workflows, and reconciliations through Bill.com.
-Expensify (now Expensify Card) is commonly used for expense management.
-Comfort with these platforms signals that a candidate is ready to plug into a modern US finance stack without a learning curve.
+Bill.com has become standard in US finance stacks.
+Remote AP Specialists and Accounting Managers are frequently expected to manage vendor payments, approval workflows, and reconciliations through it.
+Comfort with these platforms means you can contribute from day one rather than needing a software onboarding period.

 US GAAP